Skip to main content

 Common Mistakes to Avoid

-All mountains are formed by the same process - rock layers being pushed up
+All mountains are formed in the same way.

 Memory Tips